10 Common Framer Mistakes And How to Avoid Them

 Another common Framer error is manually setting fonts and colors.
 If you do everything manually, your design will be inconsistent and difficult to maintain.

-How to avoid it: Set up global variables for things like colors, fonts, and spacing.
+Set up global variables for things like colors, fonts, and spacing.
 These tokens can then be used across your whole site to keep everything in sync.
 Your branding will be consistent everywhere if you use Framer to create a design system or style guide.

 5. Overcomplicating Interactions